Beauty SEO Tips

 STEP 1: Beauty Keyword Research

 Keyword research is the most important step when it comes to eCommerce Beauty SEO.
-The keyword research will depend on the type of Beauty website and your target audience.
-The objective here is to optimise for the high-volume keywords relevant to your target audience who could fall under the below categories;
+The right keywords shape your entire SEO and content strategy, helping you connect with users actively searching for your products.
+Your keyword research will depend on the type of beauty website and your target audience.
+The objective is to optimise for high-volume, high-intent keywords relevant to your audience, who may fall under the following segments:

 Based on the target audience, this step involves identifying the target search terms to feed into your SEO & Brand Content strategy.